hdfchain/hdfd/docs/code_contribution_guidelines.md

 far more dire consequences than in typical projects where having a small bug is minimal by comparison.
 In the world of cryptocurrencies, even the smallest bug in the wrong area can cost people a significant amount of money.
-For this reason, the dcrd suite has a formalized and rigorous development process which is outlined on this page.
+For this reason, the hdfd suite has a formalized and rigorous development process which is outlined on this page.

 We highly encourage code contributions, however it is imperative that you adhere